1. In relation to its Clean Future program, Unilever wants to reduce the environmental impacts of its Sunlight products

 RAFNXT+ product design starts from end use needs; its functionality is totally in place.
 Moreover, it combines smarter use and choice of materials which enables superior carbon performance compared to a standard label material.

-Unilever is eager to hear more about UPM Raflatac’s sustainability related product innovations and packaging solutions that can help the company to take positive climate action.
+Unilever is eager to hear more about UPM Raflatac’s sustainable packaging related product innovations and packaging solutions that can help the company to take positive climate action.